 Separation or divorce during the undertaking period

 The undertaking remains in force for the full period.
 The sponsor continues to be legally obligated to support the sponsored person even after separation.
-This is a known hardship — seek legal advice from a family lawyer if this situation arises.
+This is a known hardship, and you may wish to seek qualified legal guidance if this situation arises.

 Sponsored person claims social assistance during undertaking